endurox-dev/endurox/README.md

 - To do release build, use '-DDEFINE_RELEASEBUILD=ON'
 - To force use emulated message queue, add '-DDEFINE_FORCEEMQ=ON'
 - To log the memory allocation to user log add '-DNDRX_MEMORY_DEBUG=1'
-- To trace the Object-API use '-DNDRX_OAPI_DEBUG=1'
+- To trace of the Object-API use '-DNDRX_OAPI_DEBUG=1'
 - To enable file descriptor based treating of the queues '-DDEFINE_FORCEFDPOLL=ON'
+- To trace of the Semaphore handling use '-DNDRX_SEM_DEBUG=1'